nhsconnect/gpconnect/pages/overview/overview_consumer_supplier.md

 **Under construction**

-As a {% include tooltip.html type="Consumer supplier" %}, you want to use GP Connect to develop an API to consume GP data.
-You intend to work with a suitable end-user organisation, which you may or may not have already identified.
+<p>As a {% include tooltip.html type="Consumer supplier" %}, you want to use GP Connect to develop an API to consume GP data.
+You intend to work with a suitable end-user organisation, which you may or may not have already identified.</p>

-{% include tooltip.html type="Consumer supplier" %}

-<p> {% include tooltip.html type="Consumer supplier" %}

 This page guides you through the development process,